simetenn/uncertainpy/README.md

 ## Installation

 Uncertainpy currently only works with Python 2.
-Uncertainpy can easily be installed using pip:
+Uncertainpy can easily be installed using pip.
+The minimum install is:

     pip install uncertainpy

+To install all requirements you can write:

+    pip install uncertainpy[all]

+Specific optional requirements can also be installed, see below for an explanation.
-or from source by cloning the Github repository:
+Uncertainpy can also be installed by cloning the Github repository:

     $ git clone https://github.com/simetenn/uncertainpy
     $ cd /path/to/uncertainpy